kantord/auto-save-format.nvim/README.md

 </p>

 <p align="center">
-	Automatically save your changes in NeoVim
+	Automatically formats your file using LSP & saves your changes in NeoVim
 </p>

 <p align="center">